aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 Each of these four techniques is surprisingly complex, and if described in full detail, would merit its own chapter.
-So here we just give a brief flavor of how they work, potential security problems that they introduce, and how to prevent these problems.
+So here we just give a brief impression of how they work, potential security problems that they introduce, and how to prevent these problems.
 In particular, we will ask the Alloy Analyzer to check, for each technique, whether it could be abused by an attacker to undermine the two security